kylpo/notes/Images.md

 ## Concepts/Terms we learned
 - Responsive -> send the smallest asset for the screen that still looks good
 - Art Direction -> more than just resizing, it is cropping (or replacing) for specific viewports
-- Lazy Loading -> defer loading until last possible moment to speed up TTI
+- Lazy Loading -> defer loading until last possible moment
-- Deferred Loading ->
+- Deferred Loading -> asynchronously load in all images below the fold after page load
 - ProgressiveLoad -> load blurry LQIP (Low Quality Image Placeholder), then full